JohncentVentura/Jourdans-Snack-Corner/README.md

 # Jourdas Snack Corner
-Ongoing project for a local food business.
+Ongoing project for a local food business..